Published on :

 The most virulent, the United States accused the political power of interference with the Beninese justice system and decided to also stop economic cooperation projects.
 This is obviously not the case for France.

 In his statement, Jean-Yves Le Drian, called upon by a deputy from his own majority, recalled that the State put pressure on Patrice Talon last November, during the visit of the President of Benin to Paris.
 Not sure that this official statement makes Patrice Talon tremble.
-The French Minister of Foreign Affairs added: “ By dint of talking about it, sometimes we have results “.
+The French Minister of Foreign Affairs added: “ By dint of talking regarding it, sometimes we have results “.
 The lawyers of Reckya Madougou and Joël Aïvo are convinced of this.
 Incarcerated, their clients only strengthen their status as political opponents.

 French pressure is very, very discreet (…) The most appropriate exit door, it will perhaps be to take measures of grace.
 The president does not have to wait until August 1 and the commemoration of Independence Day to take this step.
-He will soon be celebrating his first year of re-election, he could take advantage of this moment to create a little more national cohesion.
+He will soon be celebrating his first year of re-election, he might take advantage of this moment to create a little more national cohesion.
 You have noted, as I have, that since December there has been an increase in terrorist attacks in the North.
 So, Benin absolutely needs national cohesion to be able to face …

 Pressures on Patrice Talon: Francis Kpatindé, journalist and teacher at Sciences-Po Paris